 - Evaluate your situation: Look at your circumstances and see if homeownership is a good fit for your life, for today and/or the next 10+ years.
 Even if most of your friends own their home, it might be best for your personal circumstances to continue renting.
 Nationally, only about 65% of the population owns their homes.

 - Explore the Market: Most buyers search the Multiple Listing service for available properties, but don’t rule out ‘For Sale by Owner’ (FSBO) listings.
 If you ignore them, you may be eliminating a portion of the market inventory.
-Even with non-listed properties, you can hire a buyer’s agent to represent you in your purchase.
-Avoid pocket listings, which usually result in the risk of dual agency, with an agent representing both you and the seller.
-Many pocket listing already have buyers before the listing comes on the market (unfair competition for prospective buyers).
+Even with non-listed properties, a professional contracted buyer’s agent can represent you in your purchase.
+Avoid “pocket” listings, which usually mean a company is not making the listings public and can result in the risk of dual agency, with an agent representing both buyer and the seller.
+In our experience, many pocket listings already have buyers before the listing comes on the market (unfair competition for prospective buyers who never had chance to offer).

 - Look for Opportunity in Your Current Relationships: If you are a serious, qualified buyer, sellers need what you have to offer.
-Talk to the bank teller, message your contacts on social media, see if your landlord wants to sell any properties, ask relatives about any real estate opportunities.
+Talk to the bank teller, message your contacts on social media, see if your landlord wants to sell any properties, ask relatives about any real estate opportunities, then tell your buyer agent immediately.
 This may reveal some off-market listings and more inventory than might be only available to you and your agent.

 - Don’t Rush Your Purchase: Consider how much time you have to choose a home.
 Does your current schedule allow for time to evaluate the market, see properties, and participate in the purchase process?
 Also, if your purchase is motivated by specific time periods, like a tax-deferred exchange or the start of a new job, your escrow closing date may be time sensitive.
-Starting to look at least 90+ days before you need to close escrow, if possible.
-This will give you a realistic time period to evaluate property condition, negotiate repairs, and get financing, if needed.
+Start to shop at least 90+ days before.